att-ar/transformer_soc/README.md

 # Transformers + TensorFlow and Pandas for SOC Estimation

+## DO NOT merge the decoder branch into testing or main, decoder must remain separate until I say so

 **The Testing branch is the most up to date**

 Building a transformer neural network using TensorFlow and Transformers in Python with the goal of prediciting Li-ion State of Charge based on real time voltage, current and delta time data.